When it comes to sermonizing, Canadian Anglicans hold diverse opinions

 “I think it has an ability to reach people who have been sitting on the periphery … and have allowed their reason to open up questions for them about the traditional messages and proclamations and understandings of Scripture,” he says.
 “For the last 40 years, there’s been no small amount of those people who have been saying, ‘OK, well I’m out—the dealer folds.’
 I think that the Anglican three-legged stool of theology, that approach, has the potential to be able to speak directly to a lot of their concerns, to give them the opportunity to have their questions validated.”

 It seems intellectual engagement is something Anglicans expect in their sermons.
-A of church members in New Zealand found that Anglicans “desired significant intellectual content and discussion of social issues” compared to their counterparts in the Elim Church, a Pentecostal denomination—though the same survey also reported finding that members of both churches responded to sermons in a mostly emotional, rather than cognitive way.
+A 2009 survey of church members in New Zealand found that Anglicans “desired significant intellectual content and discussion of social issues” compared to their counterparts in the Elim Church, a Pentecostal denomination—though the same survey also reported finding that members of both churches responded to sermons in a mostly emotional, rather than cognitive way.
 (The paper also claimed that research from the previous three centuries had shown that sermons in any case have a “minimal” impact on their listeners!)

 This understanding of Anglican sermons isn’t universal, however.
 The Rev. Michael Knowles, an Anglican professor of preaching at McMaster Divinity College, a Baptist and interdenominational seminary in Hamilton, Ont., says he hasn’t seen a more contemplative style in Anglican preaching.
 But the question is complicated, Knowles says, by the fact that Canadian Anglicanism is still struggling to articulate what sets it apart—and until it does this, it will be hard to generalize about Anglican preaching at all.